unitedcoresystems/Bootcampclass-2023/Projects/Project-02_Technology-stack/LAMP/Step-02.md

-# STEP 2 — INSTALLING MYSQL
+# How to install MYSQL Database Server

+## 1. Installing MYSQL

 Now that you have a web server up and running, you need to install a Database Management System (DBMS) to be able to store and manage data for your site in a relational database.
 MySQL is a popular relational database management system used within PHP environments,